Qaz786i/MealGen-QA-Project2/README.md

 ![arch](https://user-images.githubusercontent.com/99325859/162225020-b6dcb489-304e-43aa-ae5d-931428a3c83f.png)

 - Front-end (aka Service 1): This is the service the user interacts with.
-This service sends requests to the other services to generate the random meals.
+This service sends requests to the other services (2,3 and 4) to generate the random meals.
 It randomly generates the meals and also stores them in a SQL database.
-- Service 2 : Service 2 is a HTTP GET request from service 1 and using random.choice() it randomly selects a main and its associated price.
+- Service 2 : Service 2 uses a GET method request from service 1 and using random.choice() it randomly selects a main and its associated price.
-- Service 3 : Service 3 is a HTTP GET request from service 1 and using random.choice() it randomly selects a side and its assocated price.
+- Service 3 : Service 3 uses a GET request from service 1 and using random.choice() it randomly selects a side and its assocated price.
-- Service 4 : Service 4 is HTTP POST request from service 1 which provides the randomly generated main and sides with prices as JSON objects.
-Service 4 uses a dictionary to add the total price of the randomly generated meals together.
+- Service 4 : Service 4 is a POST request from service 1 which provides the randomly generated main and sides with prices and total prices.

 Additionaly a reverse proxy using NGINX was used.
 NGINX allows traffic to be diverted to port5000 when port80 is busy.
 This allows the user to still have access to the front-end and have full access

 ## CI/CD Pipeline